MollyAdamsson/Howtotrainyourdog/README.md

 * In the heading at the top of the page you will find the name of the website
 * Beneath that one can see the navigation links which provide different sections to the same website.
 They are as following: Home, About us, Gallery and Sign up.
-* The page continues with an image of two dogs swimming and an encouraging message nested underneath
+* The page continues with an image of a person holding a Husky, the Husky is looking up att the sky.
+At the top of the image there is an encouraging text, and it looks like the Husky is looking at it.
 * Beneath the main image there are three sections of text which include why it is important to train your dog, how you can connect to each other and what your dog can gain from it.
 * What follows is three images of dogs in a horizontal row
 * Lastly you will find links to different social media